PaddyCooper08/recycling-identifier/README.md

 See the showcase video for a better tutorial.

 # To do
-1. Create website/desktop app to replace cli
+1. -In the works - Create website/desktop app to replace cli
 2. Improve dataset accuracy
 3. When more accurate, implement dataset